arshahin/multi_scale_inversion/README.md

 # multi_scale_inversion
-A package for multi-scale inversion of cores, logs, and seismic data using VFSA optimization algorithm
+A package for multi-scale inversion of core, log, and seismic data using VFSA optimization algorithm

 I will place the codes in this repo soon.
 For now, enjoy reading a related papers.